How to Build a Proxmox LXC on Ubuntu with SMB/CIFS NAS Access

 Questions & Answers

-Q: What is an LXC container, and why would I want to use one?
+Q: What is an LXC container and why use one?

-An LXC (Linux Container) is a lightweight virtualization method for running multiple isolated Linux systems on a single host.
-It is often used for resource-efficient server management, allowing seamless testing and development of software.
-LXC containers use fewer resources compared to traditional virtual machines, which provide virtual hardware.
+An LXC (Linux Container) is a lightweight virtualization method for running isolated Linux systems on a single host.
+It uses fewer resources than a traditional virtual machine, making it efficient for hosting services like the NAS-connected open-books app shown here.

 Summary & Key Takeaways